justthendra/bolt.db/README.md

 ## Professional Features 🚀

-`snap.db` is now equipped with high-performance features suitable for production environments.
+`bolt.db` is now equipped with high-performance features suitable for production environments.

 ### ⚡ In-Memory Caching
 All data is cached in memory for **instant** read speeds (`O(1)`).
 Writes are synchronous and atomic to ensure data safety.